reiver/golang-backend-training/chapters/outputting/README.md

 And make it so the _name_, _weather_, and _snack_ are passed to this function as parameters.

+After you have done that, do a go build, and make sure you get what is expected.

 Hints:
 * [Go by Example: Functions](https://gobyexample.com/functions)
 * [A Tour of Go: Functions](https://tour.golang.org/basics/4)